MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-formflow-advanced.md

 the `Template` attribute enables you to replace the default templates that FormFlow uses to automatically generate prompts.
 This code example uses the `Template` attribute to redefine how the form handles all enumeration fields.
-The attribute specifies that the user may select only one item, specifies the prompt text by using [pattern language](bot-framework-dotnet-formflow-pattern-language.md), and specifies that the form should display only one item per line.
+The attribute indicates that the user may select only one item, sets the prompt text by using [pattern language](bot-framework-dotnet-formflow-pattern-language.md), and specifies that the form should display only one item per line.

 [!code-csharp[Template attribute](../includes/code/dotnet-formflow-advanced.cs#templateAttribute)]